 I workwith individuals on an open-ended basis or for an agreed period of time.
 Usually, this is either at my home in Headington/Risinghurst or in Oxford City Centre

-The sessions are for 50 minutes and cost £45 in Oxford.
-I do offer some concessions for people on a low income
+The sessions are for 50 minutes and cost £55 I do offer some concessions for people unable to pay this

-Telephone or email me in strictest confidence to arrange a free no-obligation first meeting.
+Telephone or email me in strictest confidence to arrange the first session.

 Training, qualifications & experience

-I have counselled in various organisations including private practice, a further education collage, and The Listening Centre based in Blackbird Leys.
+I have counselled in various organisations other than private practice, including a Further Education Collage and The Listening Centre based in Blackbird Leys.
 This has led me to work with clients from adolescents to adults and older people.
 This work has covered many different issues including bereavement, mental health issues, depression, anxiety, long-term illness, stress, trauma, relationship issues and many more.
 I’m also able to draw on my extensive experience of working in healthcare.Currently am a counsellor within the NHS

 - Diploma in Integrative Counselling